aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 ```

 > [!IMPORTANT]
 > IoT Java SDK v2 does not parse the payload of the incoming AWS IoT commands.
-User code gets a structure containing byte
+User code gets an object containing byte
-> buffer for payload and additionally payload format if it was specified for the AWS IoT command.
+> buffer for payload and additionally a payload format if it was specified for the AWS IoT command.
 User code is supposed
 > to parse payload itself.

 Your device has only 9-10 seconds to report back the execution status, which is not enough for an interactive application.